Alexander006/TheCannibalsHouse_Public/README.md

 # The Cannibal's House Public

 ## Context
 This project was created by me and a former colleague of mine who graduated from John Abbott College last year.
-This was done for our Game Programming Project.
+This was done for our Game Programming Project in 2023.
 With the knowledge given by the teacher of the concepts of Game Development and proper coding practice, we are both greateful to have reached this stage of not only our coding knowledge in JavaScript handling back end logic but also how to organize code, what architecture patterns we should use to create sprites, how we should access an image and/or audio file, how we can make the game more dynamic, how to implement animation etc....